-Your healthcare provider may prescribe a clear liquid diet before surgery or a procedure, for the first few meals after surgery or a procedure, or if you have certain digestive problems.
-Clear liquids don’t have a lot of calories or nutrients, so you shouldn’t stay on a clear liquid diet for longer than recommended by your doctor or nurse.
+Your healthcare provider may prescribe a clear liquid diet before your surgery or procedure, for the first few meals after your surgery or procedure, or if you have certain digestive problems.
+Clear liquids don’t have a lot of calories or nutrients, so you shouldn’t stay on a clear liquid diet for longer than your healthcare provider tells you to.

 Examples of Clear Liquids